gvegayon/parallel/README.md

 . mata mata mlib index
 ```

-For Stata version &lt;13, download as zip, unzip, and then replace the above -net install- with
+For Stata version &lt;13, download as zip, unzip, and then replace the above `net install` with

 ``` stata
 . net install parallel, from(full_local_path_to_files) replace